alainpetit21/dakii-Arcana/src/README.md

 TODO
- - Remake of Arcana for the SNES, at least the Scenaric part of the Intro
+ - Remake of Arcana for the SNES, at least the Scenaric part of the Intro.

 HOW TO COMPILE